 Betta fish are a popular type of freshwater aquarium fish.
 They are known for their bright colors and beautiful fins.

-Why is my betta fish losing its color?
+Why is my betta turning black?

 How can I restore my betta fish color?